remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

 #### Quick Facts

 - Each `.then()` or `.catch()` method called on a promise returns a new promise.
-The return value of the `onFulfilled` or `onRejected` callback of a `.then()` method becomes the fulfillment value of the new promise<sup>1</sup>.
+Whatever you return inside `.then()` or `.catch()` becomes the result of the next promise in the chain.<sup>[1]</sup>.
 - When a promise with a `.then()` becomes settled (i.e. fulfilled or rejected), it enqueues a microtask to schedule the processing of that `.then()`.
-- When the currently executing code runs to completion, the event loop picks up the next microtask from the microtask queue and executes it.
+- When the current code runs to completion, the event loop picks up the next microtask from the microtask queue and executes it.
 - The microtask queue is processed before the task queue, ensuring that promise callbacks are executed before any other tasks in the task queue.

+Notes:

-    Note [1]: If the `onFulfilled` or `onRejected` callback itself returns a promise, this promise will be used as the fulfillment value of the new promise.
+1. If the `onFulfilled` or `onRejected` callback itself returns a promise, this promise will be used as the fulfillment value of the new promise.
 For more details, see the MDN documentation on [Promise.then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then).

 Before we will go over the preceding output in more detail, let's take a look at a version of the code that makes it easier to reason about the association between the output and the code.
 This is discussed in the next section.